r-zip/ip-omp/README.md

 Due to the large size of the Imagenet and Places365 dataset.
 We first preprocess every image in the dataset to obtain their corresponding CLIP image features.
 This is done via the preprocess.py code.
 Run this code before running clip_ip_omp.py for these dataset.

-Usage: python preprocess.py -dataset {dataset name}
+Usage: python -m ip_omp.preprocess -dataset {dataset name}

 1. dataset name is a value from the set {"imagenet", "places365"}